robin-rpr/calos/INSTALL.rst

 User namespaces
 ---------------

-Charliecloud’s fundamental principle of a workflow that is fully unprivileged end-to-end requires unprivileged `user namespaces
+Clearly’s fundamental principle of a workflow that is fully unprivileged end-to-end requires unprivileged `user namespaces
 <https://lwn.net/Articles/531114/>`_.
 In order to enable them, you need a
 vaguely recent Linux kernel with the feature compiled in and active.